vulcanize/vulcanizedb/README.md

 ### contractWatcher
 The `contractWatcher` command is a built-in generic contract watcher.
 It can watch any and all events for a given contract provided the contract's ABI is available.
-It also provides some state variable coverage by automating polling of public methods, with some restrictions.
+It also provides some state variable coverage by automating polling of public methods, with some restrictions:
+1. The method must have 2 or less arguments
+2. The method's arguments must all be of type address or bytes32 (hash)
+3. The method must return a single value

+This command operates in two modes- `light` and `full`- which require a light or full-synced vulcanizeDB, respectively.

-This command requires a pre-synced (full or light) vulcanizeDB (see above sections) and currently requires the contract ABI be available on etherscan or provided by the user.
+This command requires the contract ABI be available on Etherscan if it is not provided in the config file by the user.

+If method polling is turned on we require an archival node at the ETH ipc endpoint in our config, whether or not we are operating in `light` or `full` mode.
+Otherwise, when operating in `light` mode, we only need to connect to a full node to fetch event logs.

 This command takes a config of the form: